OutSystems/docs-support/src/enterprise/extensibility/extensibility.md

 ## Extensions

+OutSystems provides out-of-the-box capabilities to integrate with external databases such as SQL Server, Oracle, MySQL, and iDB2, as well as a myriad of enterprise systems of record (SoR), including SAP, Salesforce, Microsoft Dynamics 365, Microsoft Dataverse, and Sharepoint Online.

-OutSystems [Integration Studio](https://success.outsystems.com/Documentation/11/Reference/Integration_Studio) is a design environment where developers with programming skills can create [extensions](https://success.outsystems.com/Documentation/11/Extensibility_and_Integration/Extend_Logic_with_Your_Own_Code/Extension_Life_Cycle/Create_an_Extension) to bridge custom C# and .NET to OutSystems, expanding and enhancing its existing functionality and data model.
+For other external systems OutSystems provides [Integration Studio](https://success.outsystems.com/Documentation/11/Reference/Integration_Studio), a design environment where developers with programming skills can create [extensions](https://success.outsystems.com/Documentation/11/Extensibility_and_Integration/Extend_Logic_with_Your_Own_Code/Extension_Life_Cycle/Create_an_Extension) to bridge custom C# and .NET to OutSystems, expanding and enhancing its existing functionality and data model.

 An extension, as the term is used in Outsystems, is a specific set of actions, structures, entities, and resources that developers create in order to: